Here's 5 superb improv games that were favorites when I was teaching

 This is another of those improv games borrowed from mime and therefore is best done in complete silence.

-When I used it if there was any verbal communication, I made the group begin again!
+When I played it if there was any verbal communication, the group had to begin again!

 You're going to tell your class to line up according a range of differing criteria.